Oluwatobi-Mustapha/Oluwatobi-Mustapha/README.md

 **Specializing in Non-Human Identity, Policy-as-Code, and Multi-Cloud Governance.**

-**I build the "digital keys" for cloud infrastructure.**

 My goal is simple: ensure the right people (and bots) have the right access, at the right time.
-Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure, and Kubernetes**.
+Instead of manually clicking buttons to grant permissions, I write code that automates security across **AWS, Azure, Google Cloud and Kubernetes**.
 I turn messy access rules into clean, scalable code..

 ---